d3kryption/narrative-documentation/docs/inventory/index.md

 ## Purchase

-You can download [Narrative Inventory here](https://www.unrealengine.com/marketplace/en-US/product/narrative-inventory-networked-lightweight-inventory-system) from the Epic Marketplace.
+You can download [Narrative Inventory here](https://www.unrealengine.com/marketplace/en-US/product/narrative-inventory-networked-lightweight-inventory-system) from the Fab Marketplace.